 Plants are supplied as small rooted runners or substantial pot plants which can be divided further (see our page on dividing perennials for further advice on this) and grown on in pots before planting out in the lawn area.

 New chamomile lawns should not be walked on for at least 12 weeks, and traffic should be kept to an absolute minimum for the first year.
 Keep foot traffic light even when plants are established, although occasionally walking on and brushing past plants will allow you to enjoy the fresh scent released from crushed foliage.
 Place paving slabs or stepping-stones in the lawn if frequent access is required.

-Image: © GWI/Francoise Davis.
+Top image: © GWI/Francoise Davis.
 Available in high resolution at www.gardenworldimages.com

 The Royal Horticultural Society is the UK’s leading gardening charity.
 We aim to enrich everyone’s life through plants, and make the UK a greener and more beautiful place.